3.2.2sr - SRTC Procedure: Intellectual Property and Copyrighted Material

 Revenue derived from the development of college-owned intellectual property is distributed to college revenue funds as determined by the Vice President for Administrative Services.

 In the event that intellectual property is licensed to the originator, the full rights for the copyright, patent, or trademark, and any resulting royalties or profits, shall remain with the originator.

-All cases, in which questions arise as to equities, rights, division of revenues, or any other intellectual property-related matter, shall be referred to the Academic Affairs Committee for consideration, interpretation of policy, and decision.
+All cases, in which questions arise as to equities, rights, division of revenues, or any other intellectual property-related matter, shall be referred to the Faculty Senate for consideration, interpretation of policy, and decision.
 Appeal of a committee decision shall be to the Vice President for Administrative Services, then to the President, and finally to the Technical College System of Georgia (TCSG).
 Appeals within the College must be made in writing within thirty days of written notice of a final decision.
 Appeals to the TCSG shall be made in accordance with State Board policy.

 In recognizing the importance of the Copyright Law of the United States (Title 17, United States Code), the following copyright guidelines will be enforced at Southern Regional Technical College.

 - Purchasing personnel will make every effort to obtain free duplication rights from the copyright holder.
 In the event that free duplication is not allowed, the purchasing of duplication rights will be explored.